Is it fantasy? Is it sci-fi? I have no idea, but I found Mirage by Somaiya Daud interesting enough.

 Mirage summary (spoilers!)

 Mirage begins with a prologue written in the third-person POV of a teenage boy.
-But we find out he isn’t just some ordinary boy; he’s essentially a child soldier for a rebel group seeking to overthrow their Vathek oppressors.
+But we find out he isn’t just some ordinary boy; he’s essentially a child soldier for a rebel faction seeking to overthrow their Vathek oppressors.

 The Vath are a brutal race of people who’ve conquered the Mizaal galaxy of the Ouamalich star system.
 Namely, they have claimed the planet of Andala as their own, displacing and enslaving the natives.
 They are silver-haired, pale, and frosty-eyed, whereas Andalaans are a deep bronze with dark curly hair and eyes that range from golden brown to green.